26lights/PlayR/src/sphinx/basics.rst

 Error handling
 ==============

-Play'R routing algorithm tries return meaning full HTTP response code depending on the requested url and http method.
+Play'R routing algorithm returns meaningful HTTP response code depending on the requested url and http method.

 For each request, the following algorithm is applied: